 How Do You Make The BEST Oven Baked Steak Fries?

 There are a few things that we need to keep in mind to make the most crispy, addicting steak fries without frying.

-Cook The Potatoes In A Single Layer: Make sure the you get the potato wedges onto your baking sheet in a single layer for the best crust.
-Not only do the steak fries need to book in a single layer, but you want to give them room to brown properly, so don’t overcrowd the pan.
+- Cook The Potatoes In A Single Layer: Make sure the you get the potato wedges onto your baking sheet in a single layer for the best crust.
+Steak fries need to cook in a single layer, so don’t overcrowd the pan.
 Using two sheet pans is a better option than stacking or overcrowding the fries.

-Season Generously: Start with the amounts of seasoning that we have in the recipe card below, but also season as you go.
-When you toss the potato wedges in a bowl, some of that seasoning stays behind, so re-season after you get them onto the sheet pan.
+- Season Generously: Start with the amounts of seasoning that we have in the recipe card below, but also season as you go.
+When you toss the potato wedges in a bowl, some of that seasoning stays behind, so you may need re-season after you get them onto the sheet pan.

 What’s The Best Steak Seasoning To Use?

 The best steak seasoning is your favorite steak seasoning, and believe me, they do vary in flavor.
 A popular steak seasoning is Montreal Steak Seasoning by McCormick®, Kinders® steak seasoning has also become very popular.